-The Annapurna Himal (massif) lies in north-central Nepal and it is surrounded by Kali Gandaki gorge on its west (the world’s deepest river gorge that extends to a depth of about 1 km), the Marsiangdi river on its north and east and the Pokhara valley on its south.
-The massif includes Annapurna I (or Annapurna main, 8091 m), many peaks in the range of 7000 m and 6000 m.
-The other peaks include Annapurna II, Annapurna South, Hiunchuli, Machhapuchchhre (fish tail, because of its resemblance to the tail of a fish from some angles), Gangapurna and many others.
-The massif and its surrounding areas are covered under the Annapurna Conservation Area project.
+The Annapurna Himal (massif) lies in north-central Nepal and it is surrounded by Kali Gandaki gorge to its west (the world’s deepest river gorge that cuts as deep as 1 km), the Marsyangdi river to its north and east and the Pokhara valley to its south.
+The massif includes Annapurna I (or Annapurna Main, 8091 m) and many other peaks in the range of 7000 m and 6000 m.
+The other peaks are Annapurna II, Annapurna South, Hiunchuli, Machhapuchchhre (Fish Tail, because of its resemblance to the tail of a fish from some angles), Gangapurna and many others.
+The massif and its surrounding areas are covered under the Annapurna Conservation Area Project.
 It is one of the first and largest of such projects in Nepal.
 This region has a varied landscape and has ample attractions for trekkers and travelers making it one of the (if not the) most visited regions of The Himalayas.
-One can say this even after considering the glamour and craze of the Everest region of Nepal.
+One can say this even after considering the glamour and craze of the famed Everest region of Nepal.

-In the climbing fraternity, the mountains of the Annapurna region are considered among the most dangerous mountains to climb.
+In the climbing fraternity, the mountains of the Annapurna region are considered among the most dangerous in the world.
 Out of the fourteen peaks reaching 8000 m or above, Annapurna has one of the highest mortality rates.
-Till date, there have been only about 200 summit ascents to Annapurna main (I) compared to thousands on Mt Everest during the same time period.
-Particularly, climbing the south face of Annapurna main is considered the most difficult of all the routes to the summit.
+Till date, there have been only about 200 summit ascents to Annapurna Main (I) compared to thousands on Mt Everest during the same period.
+Particularly, climbing the south face of Annapurna Main is considered the most difficult of all the routes to the summit.
 The mountain also has the highest fatality to summit ratio (i.e. average number of deaths for a successful summit) of about 32%.
-Snow storms and avalanches are way too common on the mountain and account for most of the fatalities on its corridor.
+Snow storms and avalanches are way too common on the mountain and account for most of the fatalities on its corridors.

 Finally, the day arrived and our friends started off from Kolkata on 15th by Mithila Express to head towards Raxaul, the town on the India-Nepal border.
 They reached Kathmandu on 16th evening.
 I went to sleep that day with goosebumps in my belly.
 The Nepal Himalayas were calling again.